Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/column-chart.md

 <span style="font-weight:bold">Output</span>

 On exporting the report, the visibility of the chart can be controlled using the `Output` property.
+Choosing the following options for the `Output` property will perform the respective operations:

-The **Auto** or **Output** options in the dropdown enables the chart report item to be exported.
-Choosing **NoOutput** will not export the chart report item.
+* **Auto** or **Output** - Exports the chart report item
+* **NoOutput** - Does not export the chart report item

 ![Data element output property](/static/assets/on-premise/images/report-designer/report-items/tablix/output-property.png)